-The FAST Act continues the Highway Safety Improvement Program (HSIP) to achieve a significant reduction in traffic fatalities and serious injuries on all public roads, including non-State-owned public roads and roads on tribal lands.
-The HSIP requires a data-driven, strategic approach to improving highway safety on all public roads that focuses on performance.
+Current federal surface transportation legislation continues the Highway Safety Improvement Program to achieve a significant reduction in traffic fatalities and serious injuries on all public roads, including non-state-owned public roads and roads on tribal lands.
+The program requires a data-driven, strategic approach to improving highway safety on all public roads that focuses on performance.

-In a reflection of the importance of safety to the DRCOG Region, the DRCOG Board elected to establish safety performance measures specific to the DRCOG Region for the first round of safety targets and has continued that approach moving forward.
+In a reflection of the importance of safety to the DRCOG region, the DRCOG Board elected to establish safety performance measures specific to the DRCOG Region for the first round of safety targets and has continued that approach moving forward.
 Below are the current adopted targets for the Denver region

 Safety Performance Measures

 |Number of serious injuries||1,584|

 |Rate of serious injuries per 100 million VMT||5.730|